NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/links-and-urls.md

 NHS Notify uses Markdown to format link text.

-To convert text into a link, use square brackets around the link text and round brackets around the URL.
+To convert text into a link, use square brackets around the link text and round brackets around the url.
 Make sure there are no spaces between the brackets or the link will not work.
 For example:

 [inset text here]
 | [Book now](https://www.nhs.uk/example)